-Six weeks ago, Kristofer Kasper didn’t know a thing about food distribution.
-But when COVID-19 hit this real estate broker’s beloved East Austin community in early March, he discovered that generosity is the mother of invention and that loving your neighbors might just lead to one of the greatest adventures of your life.
+Six weeks before COVID-19 hit, Kristofer Kasper didn’t know a thing about food distribution.
+But in March of this year, when his beloved East Austin community was hit, this real estate broker discovered that generosity is the mother of invention and that loving your neighbors might just lead to one of the greatest adventures of your life.

 It all started with one phone call and a simple idea.
 “When my friends, Ben and Tiffany, had to temporarily close their restaurant due to the pandemic, they reached out to my wife, Heather, and me about buying gift cards,” Kris says.
 “But that just seemed like a BAND-AID to us.
 We thought, why don’t we buy meals instead?”